 More Craft Wood Painting Ideas for Toddlers

 You can get your kids busy making art for your home too.
 Find some unfinished wood projects that fit your style.
-Try different styles of birdhouses, wooden craft cars, or maybe a jewelry box.
-Anything you’d like to decorate with or give as a gift.

 You can even limit them to colors that fit your room or have them add glitter, beads, rhinestones, feathers.
 Let them create a masterpiece you can display for the rest of your life. 🙂